-Medscape's 2016 report and other national surveys indicate that physician burnout in the U.S. has reached unprecedented levels, with over 50% reporting burnout in some specialities--and it is only increasing.
+Medscape's 2017 report and other national surveys indicate that physician burnout in the U.S. has reached unprecedented levels, with over 50% reporting burnout in some specialities--and it is only increasing.
 Caused when good intentions do not produce the desired outcomes, burnout results in "the extinction of motivation or incentive" (Freudenberger & Richelson).
-Physicians experience "loss of enthusiasm for work, feelings of cynicism, and a low sense of personal accomplishment," which takes a toll on their own wellbeing, their colleagues, their families, and their patients.
+Healthcare professionals experience "loss of enthusiasm for work, feelings of cynicism, and a low sense of personal accomplishment," which takes a toll on their own wellbeing, their colleagues, their families, and their patients.
 Without enough personal time, and insufficient support to cope with the vicarious trauma of serving vulnerable populations, healthcare professionals are in crisis.

 Fortunately, teachable practices are proving to alleviate burnout, such as mindfulness training, narrative medicine, and meditation.
 A study by Krasner and Epstein published in the American Journal of Medicine affirmed that mindfulness training reduced burnout and increased empathy in primary care physicians.
 These interventions start at the local level, training individual physicians, but have the wide-reaching potential to effect a sea change in our nation’s healthcare culture.